syncfusion/ej2-react-docs/src/maps/maps/user-interactions.md

 ## Selection

-Each shape in the Map can be selected and deselected during interaction with the shapes.
+Each shape in the Maps can be selected and deselected during interaction with the shapes.
+Selection is enabled by setting the [`enable`](../api/maps/selectionSettingsModel/#enable) property of [`selectionSettings`](../api/maps/selectionSettingsModel) to **true**.

+The following properties are available to customize the selection of Map elements such as shapes, bubbles, markers and legends.

+* [`border`](../api/maps/selectionSettingsModel/#border) - To customize the color, width and opacity of the border of which element is selected in Maps.
+* [`fill`](../api/maps/selectionSettingsModel/#fill) - Applies the color for the element that is selected.
+* [`opacity`](../api/maps/selectionSettingsModel/#opacity) - To customize the transparency for the element that is selected.
+* [`enableMultiSelect`](../api/maps/selectionSettingsModel/#enablemultiselect) - To enable or disable the selection for multiple shapes or markers or bubbles in the Maps.

 By tapping on the specific legend, the shapes which are bounded to the selected legend is also selected and vice versa.

-The layer `selectionSettings.fill` property is used to change the selected layer shape color.
-The `selectionSettings.border.color` and `selectionSettings.border.width` properties are used to customize the selected shape border.

-You can select the shape by tapping the shape.
-The Single selection is enabled by the `selectionSettings.enable` property of shape layer.
-When `selectionSettings.enable` is set to false, the shapes cannot be selected.

-Refer the [`API`](../api/maps/selectionSettingsModel/) and code snippet for Selection.

-**Note:** Selection is separate module, need to inject to work on Selection.`<Inject services={[Selection]} />`

 {% tab template="maps/default-map", compileJsx=true, sourceFiles="app/**/*.tsx" %}